Life Is Beautiful (2000 film)

 Life Is Beautiful is a 2000 Indian Malayalam-language drama film written, directed and produced by Fazil.
-The film stars Mohanlal and Samyuktha Varma and Geethu Mohandas in lead roles, and features a soundtrack composed by Ouseppachan.
+The film stars Mohanlal and Samyuktha Varma and Geetu Mohandas in lead roles, and features a soundtrack composed by Ouseppachan.
 The film was released on 14 April 2000, and is partly a remake of the 1989 classic Dead Poets Society, but title was inspired by the 1997 Italian film of the same title Life is Beautiful.
 It's also marked Geethu Mohandas's first Malayalam film as a leading actress, having previously acted as a child artist.

 Plot

 Vinayachandran and Sindhu are a happily married couple who enjoy romancing.
 Vinayachandran joins a public school as a Plus Two teacher.
 In the strict disciplined school, unlike other teachers, Vinayachandran is friendly and conducts enjoyable classes.
 The students get easily carried away by his amiable nature.

-One day, Sindhu's sister Bala visits them and asks Sindhu's permission to go to the United States for her higher studies, which Sindhu disapproves of bluntly.
+One day, Sindhu's sister Bala visits them and asks Sindhu's permission to go to the United States for her higher studies, which Sindhu disapproves of reluctantly.
 Later, Sindhu leaves for a professional tour, leaving Vinayachandran and Bala alone.
 Meanwhile, Bala tries to get intimate with Vinayachandran, which annoys him, and he asks her why she is behaving so childishly.
 She says that Sindhu is the only one she has in this world, but now that she has married Vinayachandran, she feels lonely.
 Vinayachandran understands her state of mind and consoles her by asking her to behave like his sister.
 Much to Vinayachandran's dismay, Bala's behaviour gets stranger day by day.

 Vinayachandran loses his job because of his non-academic style of teaching.
-Sindhu returns after her trip, and Bala confesses that she tried to get intimate with Vinayachandran and hence intended to replace Sindhu.
+Sindhu returns after her trip, and Bala confesses that she tried to get intimate with Vinayachandran and intended to replace Sindhu.
 Sindhu is devastated by this revelation and stops talking to Vinayachandran.
 Vinayachandran gets his job back as his students stand up for him and ask the authorities not to fire him.
 Sindhu agrees to Bala's US plans.
 Vinayachandran joins them at the railway station, and together the couple bids goodbye to Bala.
+Vinayachandran tells Sindhu that Bala's infatuation was taken as childish behaviour by him, and that it shouldn't affect their life.
+They reconcile.

 The film ends with Sindhu repeating Vinayachandran's words to him that whatever happens in LIFE, it IS always BEAUTIFUL.